-- Display the cut/fill differences between the recorded map data and the guidance surface. - Display an initial map generated from the cut/fill differences between a pre-mapped surface, called a ground surface, and the guidance surface. - For example, if the ground surface is based on a survey of the original site, then the initial map could enable you to move dirt around the site more efficiently. - Note The ability to select a ground surface is a licensed feature.
+- Display the cut/fill differences between the recorded elevation data and the guidance surface. - Display an initial map generated from the cut/fill differences between a pre-mapped surface transferred onto the machine, called a ground surface, and the design surface.
+This initial map is then updated as the machine works and records elevation data.

+For example, the ground surface is produced in the office from a survey of the original site and transferred onto the machine.
+The initial cut/fill map enables you to plan your work around the site more efficiently because the high and low areas are easily identified in the work screen.

+Note - The ability to select a ground surface is a licensed feature.
 Contact your dealer for more information.